arinmis/tic-tac-toe/README.md

 This is an implementation of 'tic-tac-toe' game with javascript.
 Agent of the game play it's moves with minimax algorithm.

-## Main Logic Behind The Minimax Algorithm
+## Logic Behind The Minimax Algorithm

 Minimax is recusive algorithm which searches for best score for given game.
 In tic-tac-toe there are 3 position that ends the game: Win, Tie, Loss.
 In order to find best move, those 3 ending scenario should be mapped with numbers: